AntonVanAssche/BashPass-Remote/README.md

 ## About BashPass-Remote

-BashPass-Remote is a simple command-line tool wrapper for [BashPass](https://www.github.com/AntonVanAssche/BashPass), which allows you to manage your [BashPass](https://www.github.com/AntonVanAssche/BashPass) passwords stored on a remote server.
+BashPass-Remote allows you to securely access your passwords on a remote server, such as a NAS.
-Just like BashPass, BashPass-Remote is written in Bash, and is therefore compatible with most Linux distributions, BSDs, and Mac OS X.
-It uses SSH to establish a secure connection to the remote server, and uses BashPass to manage the passwords.
+This project is written in (pure) Bash and acts as a wrapper around SSH and [BashPass](https://www.github.com/AntonVanAssche/BashPass).
+With BashPass-Remote, you can use [BashPass](https://www.github.com/AntonVanAssche/BashPass) as if it were installed locally, while your passwords are stored remotely.
+Please note that BashPass-Remote is still in development.

 ## Documentation